-Full and shiny hair is associated to beauty appeal and success.
+Full and shiny hair is associated with beauty appeal and success.
 Thus, hair improvement is subject to long-lasting myths.
 Whether you believe in these myths or not, they might affect your purchase.

 You get bald patches when your hair falls off and the hair follicles stop working.
 Depending on the reason—whether due to your genetics, some disease or stress—it could be extremely difficult to treat naturally.
 Adding the right vitamins and nutrients to your diet could help, but most of the time, the only way to regrow new hair is through chemical treatments or hair transplantation.